pichfl/jquery.slidescroll/README.md

 Version History
 ---------------

+- **1.2.0** Replaced `data-slidescroll-url` with `id` attribute for a lazier fallback when disabling the plugin.
+The previous behaviour is still available.
 - **1.1.2** Added lock for enable/disable functions
 - **1.1.1-2** Fixed problems with root element class and duplicated navigation
 - **1.1.1** Made the styling depend on a class of the HTML element for easier styling when disabled